 - Not in plaintext

 - Administrator can see them

 - Can be stolen from backup media (or recycled disk drives...)

 - Editor bugs can leak them

 - Something that doesn't exist can't be stolen!

 - Use a one-way hash; compare stored hash with hash of entered password

-- Read-protect the hash passwords anyway
+- Read-protect the hashed passwords anyway

-Guessing Strategies
+Guessing Mechanisms

-- Online: try to log in as the user - Offline: steal a copy of the password file and try on your own machine (or on many compromised machines)
+- Online: try to log in as the user - Offline: steal a copy of the password file and try on your own machine (or on many compromised machines) - Note: that's why we read-protect the hashed passwords